 After some friends moved to Vancouver at the end of last year, my wife and I decided to make the trip to British Columbia before our second child arrived and before Amelie (16 months) turned 2 as it will take her years of saving pocket money before she can afford her own aircraft seat.
 With a little trepidation at the thought of a 10 hour flight with a toddler, we booked our tickets and got chatting to Anna, our Canada specialist and Mike from Last Frontier Heliskiing, about what to see and do.

 The sheer size of BC is hard to overstate.
-At nearly 1 million square kilometers, it is four times bigger than the UK and twice the size of California.
+At nearly 1 million square kilometres, it is four times bigger than the UK and twice the size of California.
 The best advice we received was not to travel too much as BC is an easy place to spend hours staring at trees through a car window.
-We settled on a three center itinerary including Vancouver, Tofino on Vancouver Island and Whistler – the perfect combination of city, beach and mountains for an active family.
+We settled on a three centre itinerary including Vancouver, Tofino on Vancouver Island and Whistler – the perfect combination of city, beach and mountains for an active family.

 Sue, our flights specialist worked her magic to ensure we had bulkhead seats with a bassinet (sky cot) and the flight proved to be a lot less traumatic than we expected.
 Amelie was delighted with her playpen area at our feet and while she was too big for the sky cot on the way out, the Airbus on the return journey had a sky cot for children up to 11kg and she slept, well, like a baby funnily enough.
 Virgin take surfboards free of charge so dad was happy too.